KooroshRZ/HTB-writeups/sink/index.md

 ![open-ports](./images/open-ports.png)

-As we can see there is local servicerunning locally on port 4566\
+As we can see there is local service running locally on port 4566\
 Let' see what is that

 ```bash